Foods that boost learning or exam preparations

 One of the most important neuro boosters is a protein; Brain-derived neurotrophic factor BDNF.

 Scientists say that this compound contributes to memory development and learning which is particularly pertinent for students.

 As such, the hunt began to find what food induces BDNF production.

 2 of them have been worked on in animals to show the increase in the neuro booster levels in the blood.

 These are tumeric and cocoa.

-My suggestion is to sprinkle tumeric powder into salads and cocoa into the hot coffee/bitter tea you are drinking (without adding sugar!).
+My suggestion is to sprinkle turmeric powder into salads and cocoa into the hot coffee/bitter tea you are drinking (without adding sugar!).

-The list above are easily avaliable on the supermarket isles as well as safe for consumption generally.
+The list above are easily available on the supermarket isles as well as safe for consumption generally.